CompulsiveCoder/kubernetes/docs/getting-started-guides/ubuntu.md

 `$ KUBERNETES_PROVIDER=ubuntu ./kube-up.sh`

 The scripts is automatically scp binaries and config files to all the machines and start the k8s service on them.
-The only thing you need to do is to type the sudo password when promoted.
+The only thing you need to do is to type the sudo password when prompted.
 The current machine name is shown below like.
 So you will not type in the wrong password.

 ```